 But, we now see people who have less severe presentations.
 They may simply have some abdominal pain, gas, bloating and sometimes they present with nutritional deficiencies like a vitamin D deficiency or anemia due to an iron deficiency.
 Females sometimes suffer from infertility and you can also have neurologic complications like neuropathy.

 Again, these are very vague symptoms sometimes.
 We have seen an increase in the incidence of celiac because a number of people who were previously diagnosed with IBS have been correctly diagnosed with celiac disease.

-Click here if you would like to learn more about gluten intolerance or getting tested for celiac disease.
+Visit the Mercy Health website to learn more about gluten intolerance and how to get tested for celiac disease.